-- Hold the receiver tube where it bends, and gently place the dome into the ear canal.
-Push the dome far enough into the ear canal so that the receiver tube lies flush with the side of the head. - 2.
-It is important that the tube and the dome fit correctly into your ear. - 3.
-When the dome is placed correctly, you should not be able to see the receiver tube sticking out when facing a mirror. - m L Note: You should never attempt to bend or modify the shape of the receiver tube.
+Hold the receiver tube where it bends, and gently place the dome into the ear canal.
+Push the dome far enough into the ear canal so that the receiver tube lies flush with the side of the head.

+3. When the dome is placed correctly, you should not be able to see the receiver tube sticking out when facing a mirror.

+Note: You should never attempt to bend or modify the shape of the receiver tube.